justinrummel/jr.com-mm/_posts/2015-01-23-using-octopress-3-with-secret-and-or-key-api-tokens.md

 I wanted a plugin that will pull and display a tweet it as if it was being viewed on a browser ([as seen on this post]({{ site.url }}/i-moved-my-domains-to-google-domains-and-you-wont-believe-what-happened-next/)).
 My quick Google searching resulted in this Jekyll plugin [https://github.com/rob-murray/jekyll-twitter-plugin](https://github.com/rob-murray/jekyll-twitter-plugin) which seemed perfect as it was a gem that could be defined vs. having to install a plugin.
 The only change I needed to perform from the setup documentation was the gem needed to be declared inside the `group :jekyll_plugins do` section vs. under the main list.
 The Twitter plugin performs API calls and pulls the tweet as desired and displays it perfectly (example as illustrated in the [jekyll-twitter-plugin's README.md][readme]).

 To place API calls to Twitter you need to create an API application by going to [https://developer.twitter.com/en/apply/user](https://developer.twitter.com/en/apply/user) and filling out their form.
-Once it's complete you can see your new App listed in the [https://twitter.com/settings/applications](https://twitter.com/settings/applications) section on your Twitter account.
+Once it's complete you can see your new App listed in the https://twitter.com/settings/applications (after login) section on your Twitter account.
 Your new app has four important items to make API calls:

 - consumer_key
 - consumer_secret